 Helps You Find Your Weaker Areas

-The SAT and ACT practice exams are also a great tool to finding what you need to focus on to score better.
+The SAT and ACT practice exams are also a great tool for finding what you need to focus on to score better.
 After you complete each practice test, make sure to review your answers and note what you got incorrect.
-It can be insight into your weaker subjects.
+It can be an insight into your weaker subjects.

 It can also provide insight even deeper than that and find your weak areas within the subject.
 If you do well overall in math, but your trigonometry answers were wrong, you know what to focus on.
 You may find your grammar needs work when it comes to the English section.

 Once you know where you need improvement, focus your study on those subjects before taking another practice test.
 Only return when you feel more confident in your weaker areas.